Alpha-Cassius/daily-companion-dashboard/README.md

-# Evelyn: Your Personal AI Dashboard ✨
+# Evelyn Extension: Your Personal AI Dashboard ✨

-**Evelyn** is a lightweight, local-first desktop application built with Python and Eel.
+**Evelyn Extension** is a lightweight, local-first desktop application built with Python and Eel.
 It serves as a personal assistant and productivity hub, featuring a custom AI companion, task management, and quick-launch capabilities—all while keeping your data stored locally.

 ## 🚀 Features